GoHypernet/Galileo-Tuflow-Framework/README.md

 ## Running

 The working directory of any Tuflow container created from the base image defined by this project's Dockerfile is set to be `C:\Users\Public\tuflow`.
-The Tuflow executable and all requisite runtime libraries are included in the `C:\exe\2018-03-AC\` folder.
+The Tuflow executables and all requisite runtime libraries are included in the `C:\exe\*` subfolders.

 Two environment variables are set for convenience: `EXE_iSP` and `EXE_iDP`.
 These environment variables contain the installation path of the single and double precision executables respectively.

 A runtime .bat file called `run_tuflow.bat` is used as the entrypoint for the container.
-This .bat file executes whatever .bat file the user places in the wording directory and sets via the environment variable `TUFLOW_BAT`.
+This .bat file executes whatever .bat file the user places in the working directory and sets via the environment variable `TUFLOW_BAT`.